-The operating Phantom Solar Project (as defined herein) achieved commercial operation in 2017 and is operated by Northleaf Capital.
+The operating project, Phantom Solar (as defined herein) achieved commercial operation in 2017 and is operated by Northleaf.
 The Phantom Solar Project is set upon lands leased from the United States Government at U.S. Army Garrison Fort Hood under a long-term lease agreement.
-The expected solar power generation from the Phantom Solar Project is sold under a thirty-year power purchase agreement with the United States Government.
+The expected solar power generation from Phantom Solar is sold under a thirty-year power purchase agreement with the United States Government.